OWASP/www-project-crapi/index.md

 You will not find the mundane XSS and SQLi challenges in crAPI. crAPI specializes in the common vulnerabilities that happen in modern API-based applications, including all those in the OWASP Top 10 for APIs.
 All the challenges in crAPI are based on real-life vulnerabilities that were found in APIs of big companies like Facebook, Uber, and Shopify.

-crAPI exposes many different vulnerabilities, some of them are easy to find, and others require multiple steps and some creativity to exploit.
+crAPI exposes many different vulnerabilities with a range of difficulties — some of them are easy to find, and others require multiple steps, brain cracking and creativity to exploit.
 Enjoy exploring and learning with crAPI!